pukkaone/pukkaone.github.io/_posts/2011-01-03-jsp-cross-site-scripting-elresolver.md

     }
 {% endhighlight %}

-After getting the value from the chain, if the value is a String, then the custom ELResolver escapes the String value.
-One of the resolvers in the chain very likely set the `propertyResolved` property of the `ELContext` to `true`.
+There's a resolver in the chain before the custom ELResolver.
+This resolver, ImplicitObjectELResolver, will be invoked twice.
+First, before reaching the custom ELResolver, and again when the custom ELResolver invokes the chain.
+Multiple invocations of ImplicitObjectELResolver is harmless because ImplicitObjectELResolver had to fail in order for the custom ELResolver to be invoked.
+When the custom ELResolver invokes the chain, the ImplicitObjectELResolver will fail again.

-Because this property set to `true`, processing of the chain stops after returning from the custom ELResolver.
+A resolver indicates success by setting the `propertyResolved` property of the `ELContext` to `true`.
+When consulting the chain, one of the resolvers very likely set this property to `true`, so no other resolvers are invoked after returning from the custom ELResolver.